Skip to main content

 In this tutorial, we're going to walk through how resources can own other resources by creating, deploying, and moving composable NFTs.

 Resources owning other resources is a powerful feature in the world of blockchain and smart contracts.
-To showcase how this feature works on Flow, this tutorial will take you through these steps with a composable NFT:

 Resources Owning Resources